EChin179/cnns/README.md

 3. **emojify** -- chooses an emoji to go along with an inputted sentence using a 2 layer LSTM model and embedding matrices
 4. **emotion-detection-keras** -- a neural network built through Keras that detects 'happy' vs. 'not happy' faces
 5. **face-verification** -- implements face verification and recognition through building the triplet loss function and loading a pretrained Inception model for encoding
+6. **[KAGGLE] house-prices-advanced-regression** -- implements ensembles and stacked models to predict house prices based on tens of features
-6. **jazz-improvisation-lstm** -- uses an LSTM network to generate a jazz solo improvisation through Keras and a 78-value musical encoding system
+7. **jazz-improvisation-lstm** -- uses an LSTM network to generate a jazz solo improvisation through Keras and a 78-value musical encoding system
-7. **mnist-numbers** -- a neural network that classifies handwritten digits
+8. **mnist-numbers** -- a neural network that classifies handwritten digits
-8. **SIGNS-tf-cnn** -- a convolutional neural network that classifies the numbers 0 to 5 of the SIGNS dataset
+9. **SIGNS-tf-cnn** -- a convolutional neural network that classifies the numbers 0 to 5 of the SIGNS dataset
-9. **traffic-signs** -- a neural network that classifies and recognizes traffic signs
+10. **traffic-signs** -- a neural network that classifies and recognizes traffic signs

 ## other-labs
 1. **art-generation-nst** -- implements the neural style transfer algorithm to generate novel artistic images